hericmr/hericmr/README.md

 ---

-## Hello World! 👋
+## Hello World!

-I'm a Social Work student at Universidade Federal de São Paulo interested in Ecology, Marxism, and Python programming.
+I'm a Social Work student at Universidade Federal de São Paulo interested in Ecology, Marxism and Python programming.

 - 🌱 Learning Python through CS50Python.
 - 👯 Open to collaborating on projects related to social justice, ecological sustainability, or Python-based initiatives.